 The Linux Endpoint Detection and Response (EDR) sensor is composed of the core daemon (cfsvcd) and plugins.
 The daemon is responsible for core capabilities, whereas plugins provide specific, targeted capabilities.

 Plugins are obtained dynamically from Red Canary’s Cloud, once the sensor has been installed and the daemon is running successfully.
 The daemon utilizes the plugins as needed.

-Red Canary supports plugins v 1.2.0. and higher.
-The available plugins are:
+Red Canary supports plugins v 1.2.0. and higher, which include the following:

 - Process Memory Integrity (PMI)